rorybolt/Gentoo-aarch64_be/README.md

 This repository will be populated over the next few weeks - there are several cleanup activities that I would like to complete before publishing.

-Stage3 tarball is now available.
+<b>*Stage3 tarball is now available.

-Bootable image is now available.
+*Bootable image is now available.

-Kernel runtime patches are now available.
+*Kernel runtime patches are now available.</b>

 Upcoming releases (in probable order)